ezchat/backend/README.md

 # ez.chat backend

-The backend for ez.chat, built with Flask (to port to CherryPy in future)
+The backend for ez.chat, built with either Flask or CherryPy

 ## Setup